andreacomo/wp-htpasswd-generator/readme.txt

 Tags: security, basic authentication, htaccess, htpasswd Requires at least: 4.4.2
 Tested up to: 4.4.2
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Sync your WordPress users with `.htpasswd` file for enabling Apache basic authentication based on file for your resources
+Sync your WordPress users with `.htpasswd` file for enabling Apache (2.2.18 and above) basic authentication based on file for your resources

 == Description ==
 Want to protect resources in a folder only to registered users in your WordPress installation?
 This plugin sync any WP users with Apache basic authentication system file-based automagically: accessing protected resources will prompt for WordPress account credentials